Written by our amazing customer and great friend Aleksandar Cocek from Eemagine

 It was in my college days when I first heard about ActiveCollab.
 The time when Internet in Serbia was only a vague term familiar exclusively to a small group of geeks obsessed with RPG games like Elder Scrolls, Warcraft and all the weird names you’ve probably never heard of.

-While I was getting a grip on this intriguing universe I spotted a small team hiding behind forbidden doors in the library offices of the Faculty of Technical sciences in Novi Sad.
-Thanks to forum posts and their stories about Internet programming and entrepreneurship experiences in the real world I came across an application made to be the project management for all programmers — ActiveCollab.
+While I was getting a grip on this intriguing universe I spotted a small team hiding behind forbidden doors in the library offices of the Faculty of Technical Sciences in Novi Sad.
+Thanks to forum posts and their stories about Internet programming and entrepreneurship experiences in the real world I came across an application made to be the project manager for all programmers — ActiveCollab.

 With the very first installation of the self-hosted version 2 I was hooked into ActiveCollab’s main features that provided me with a full set of assets I needed for every project: client management, projects sorting by categories, milestones for defining project sections and deadlines, tasks for individual actions, notebooks for all necessary documentation and time tracking — an essential part when you’re charging your projects by the hour.

-One of the best features that I like in the newer versions of ActiveCollab are notifications and announcements.
+One of the best features that I like in the newer versions of ActiveCollab is notifications and announcements.

-From the first day cloud-based version was introduced I knew it will be the best move for ActiveCollab improvements since it relieved me of unnecessary costs for hosting and management of application updates.
-After a full year as cloud plan user I can only recommended it for everybody since downtime is a forgotten word and the new application features are instantly available and help section along with live support makes it a perfect user experience.
+From the first day cloud-based version was introduced, I knew it will be the best move for ActiveCollab improvements since it relieved me of unnecessary costs for hosting and management of application updates.
+After a full year as cloud plan user I can only recommend it for everybody since downtime is a forgotten word and the new application features are instantly available and help section along with live support makes it perfect user experience.